-During nonoperational times, skiers and riders shall:
+During non-operational times, skiers and riders shall:

-- Be as visible as possible to others.
+- Travel on the right-hand-side of the trail when heading uphill. - Be as visible as possible to others.
 Use headlamps and other lights.
 Wear bright, reflective clothing. - Avoid areas where resort equipment may be working.
 When approaching a grooming machine or snowmobile, step off to the side of the trail and use a light to draw the attention of the operator.
 Never follow a grooming machine. - Stay away from snowmaking equipment.
 Do not ski or step on hoses. - Be aware of the location of any winch operations.
-Signs that winching may be in progress include a red beacon on the ground or on a snow cat, mounds of snow that have been piled at the top of the trail that is being winched, or a posted warning that winching is in progress. - Know that Resort Emergency Services are not available during nonoperational periods.
+Signs that winching may be in progress include a red beacon on the ground or on a snow cat, mounds of snow that have been piled at the top of the trail that is being winched, or a posted warning that winching is in progress. - Know that Resort Emergency Services are not available during non-operational periods.
 If you or a member of your party is injured, call 911.
-Know your route and be prepared to share it with emergency correspondence. - Obey all signage and closures - Dogs are prohibited
+Know your route and be prepared to share it with emergency responders. - Obey all signage and closures - Dogs are prohibited